 Before you make changes, double-check that you are logged in as the correct user.
 Then, enter a new password, confirm the new password, and click Save.
 PCC encourages all users to change their passwords periodically.

 Password Security: Passwords must be at least 8 characters long, and they can not include common passwords, such as “password”, “1234” or the user’s username or real name.

-Other My Account Tool Settings: Depending on your practice’s configuration, all users can set other items on this screen.
-For example, they may see options for Direct Secure Messaging, security questions for pocketPCC, and a pull-down menu that allows them to define custom Visit Status Counters.
+Other My Account Tool Settings: Depending on your practice’s configuration, PCC EHR users can set other items on this screen.
+For example, they may see options for linking their Practice Management login credentials, their Direct Secure Messaging address, security questions for pocketPCC, and a pull-down menu that allows them to define custom Visit Status Counters.